Montana State Historic Preservation Office

 The fellow is required to deliver proof of a minimum 3.0 grade for related graduate level coursework.

-The fellow is expected to prepare and deliver a copy of a scholarly research paper that references and demonstrates the use of SHPO’s online cultural records and GIS files.
+The fellow is expected to prepare and deliver a copy of a scholarly research paper or public history project that references and demonstrates the use of SHPO’s online cultural records and GIS files.
 Fellow will demonstrate in each meeting with SHPO their use of SHPO’s online cultural records and GIS files by presenting a citation for each item referenced.

-The supervising faculty may choose to submit the paper for publication in an academic journal for an additional $1,000.
-If the work of the supervising faculty meets MSU’s authorship guidelines, the faculty is expected to be listed as a co-author on the paper.
-The supervising faculty is required to deliver to Montana SHPO a copy of the research paper and proof of submittal to a scholarly publication.
+The supervising faculty may work with the fellow to produce a publishable paper and/or public history project for an additional $1,000.
+The supervising faculty is required to deliver to Montana SHPO a copy of the research paper and proof of submittal to a scholarly publication or other evidence of the public dissemination of the project.

-The fellow and/or supervising faculty are encouraged to present the research in a public venue such as a conference or a Montana Historical Society lecture within one year of completing the fellowship.
+The Fellow and/or Mentor are encouraged to present the research in a public venue such as a conference or a Montana Historical Society lecture within one year of completing the fellowship.

 Applicant Qualifications and Project Selection Criteria